corda/corda-docs-portal/content/en/platform/corda/5.0-beta/corda-cli-reference/cli-commands/rpc-permission-templates.md

 `VNodeCreatorRole` - Set all the necessary permissions to create a virtual node, including CPI upload and CPI update.
 Create this role at cluster bootstrapping time.

-CordaDeveloperRole- Users can do the following:
+`CordaDeveloperRole` - Users can do the following:

 1. VNode reset
 2. Vnode status update